chamunks/jenkins-android/README.md

 - ~~Get building with latest packages~~
 - ~~Add persistence (volumes)~~
 - ~~Write some stuff about docker volumes and usage and such.~~
+- Stop running this as root
+- adopt some of the stuff from [here](https://github.com/jenkinsci/docker/blob/2fb0684fe6eb11a3c1145d71e0cb50bf2dda8d11/Dockerfile#L29)

 ## Health & Statistics
 ### Repository Health